Pragati-Kolhe47/AdventureWorkSalesData22/README.md

 )

-- Step 11 : Some important measure was created to find total revenue,total profit etc.
+- Step 11 : Some important measure was created to find total revenue,total profit,total Returns,Total Orders.

 Following DAX expression was written for the same,